Mimi's Organic Eats » Recipes » Cookies

 Step 2

 In the bowl of a stand mixer fitted with the whisk attachment, add the egg whites, cane sugar, and vanilla extract.
-Whisk, starting on low to avoid splattering, and slowly in creasing the speed to high, until stiff peaks form.
+Whisk, starting on low to avoid splattering, and slowly in creasing the speed medium speed and then to high speed and continue to whisk until stiff peaks form.

 Sift the powdered sugar and almond flour together into the bowl of meringue.
 Turn the mixer on low for 10 to 15 rotations until the dry ingredients start to blend into the meringue.
 Pulse the mixer on medium/high 4 to 5 times to incorporate the batter.